RN-BSN Program Details

 - Demonstrate reflective nursing practice.

-The University of Providence RN to BSN Degree Completion Program is a program offered to licensed, practicing Registered Nurses.
-RNs in the Providence St. Joseph Health and Partners system may be eligible for Providence St. Joseph Health scholarship funds.
+The University of Providence RN to BSN Degree Completion Program is a program offered to licensed, practicing Registered Nurses with an Associate Degree or Diploma in Nursing.
+RNs that are current Providence St. Joseph Health Caregivers may be eligible for a Providence St. Joseph Health scholarship.

 The following items must be met to be eligible for the program: